Learning Adaptive Perturbation-Conditioned Contexts for Robust Transcriptional Response Prediction: Methodology

 where $\mathcal{N}(v)$ denotes the neighbors of $v$ and $\mathbf{W}^{(l)}$ are learnable weights.
 After $L$ layers, we obtain the structural embedding $\mathbf{h}_v = \mathbf{h}_v^{(L)} \in \mathbb{R}^{d_s}$.

 \paragraph{Perturbation Semantic Embedding.} We use language model embeddings to provide a basic semantic understanding of each perturbation gene.
 By encoding textual descriptions of the perturbed gene, the language model captures information that is not explicitly represented in the knowledge graph, such as gene family membership, functional similarity, and naming-related associations.
 This semantic information complements graph structure and enables the model to identify relevant genes that may be weakly connected or disconnected in the graph.
-For each perturbation gene $p$, we retrieve its textual description from NCBI and encode it using a language model (\texttt{GPT-4o} \cite{openai2024gpt4o}):
+For each perturbation gene $p$, we retrieve its textual description from NCBI or a language model (\texttt{GPT-4o} \cite{openai2024gpt4o}), and encode it using an OpenAI text-embedding model to obtain the semantic embedding:

 To align semantic and structural spaces, we project the perturbation embedding into the graph embedding space:

 where $\mathbf{W}_s \in \mathbb{R}^{d_s \times d_t}$.

 \paragraph{Perturbation-Conditioned Node Scoring.} To identify nodes relevant to a given perturbation, we condition node selection on the perturbation embedding.
 For each node $v$, we construct a joint representation by concatenating its structural embedding with the perturbation embedding: